On this page:

 The Parish Council will continue to monitor the latest Government COVID advice and may revert to conducting meetings following the COVID Safe Procedure and Risk Assessment, should this be deemed necessary.
 Copies of these documents may be downloaded by clicking on the buttons below.

-The Agenda for the Parish Council Meeting to be held on Tuesday 19th July 2022 can be downloaded by clicking on the button below.
-The Agenda for the meeting to be held on Tuesday 20th September 2022 will be made available to download from here, on or before Wednesday 14th September 2022:
+The Agenda for the Parish Council Extraordinary Meeting to be held on Tuesday 21st November 2023 can be downloaded by clicking on the button below.
+The Agenda for the meeting to be held on Tuesday 16th January 2024 will be made available to download from here, on or before Wednesday 10th January 2024.

 Due to COVID 19 restrictions no Parish Council Meeting was held in April 2020